malept/gmusicprocurator/CONTRIBUTING.rst

 Pull Requests
 -------------

-Please make sure your pull requests pass Travis CI, by running ``./run_tests.sh`` before submission.
-CI is automatically run on every pull request.
-Additionally, It would probably be in your best interests to add yourself to the ``AUTHORS.rst`` file if you have not done so already.
+Please make sure your pull requests pass the continuous integration suite, by running ``tox`` before creating your submission.
+(Run ``pip install tox`` if it's not already installed.)
+The CI suite is also automatically run for every pull request, but at this time it's faster to run it locally.
+Additionally, it would probably be in your best interests to add yourself to the ``AUTHORS.rst`` file if you have not done so already.

 Development Environment
 -----------------------